top of page

 Dennis has held multiple roles in Westerville Sunrise Rotary and has also been involved with the MLK Legacy project, Westerville Chamber, and Westerville Historical Society.

-Megan Reamsnyder
+Megan Czako

 Board Member